-Example of Course Identifier
+Examples of Course Identifier

-Prefix Level Code (first digit) Century Digit (second digit) Decade Digit (third digit) Unit Digit (fourth digit) Lab Code ENC 1 1 0 1 English Composition Lower (Freshman) Freshman Composition Freshman Comp.
-Freshman Comp.
-No Laboratory component in Level at this institution Skills Skills I this course
+Prefix Level Code (First digit) Century Digit (Second digit) Decade Digit (third digit) Unit Digit (Fourth digit) Lab Code ENC English Composition 1 Lower (Freshman) Level at this Institution 1 Freshman Comp.
+0 Freshman Comp.
+Skills 1 Freshman Comp.
+Skills I No Laboratory component this course

-General Rule for Course Equivalencies

-Equivalent courses at different institutions are identified by the same prefixes and same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exceptions to the General Rule for Equivalency.
+General Rule for Course Equivalencies: Equivalent courses at different institutions are identified by the same prefixes and the same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exceptions to the General Rule for Equivalency.

 For example, a freshman composition skills course is offered by 59 different postsecondary institutions.
-Each institution uses "ENC\101" to identify its freshman composition skills course.
+Each institution uses "ENC_101" to identify its freshman composition skills course.
 The level code is the first digit and represents the year in which students normally take the course at a specific institution.
 In the SCNS taxonomy, "ENC" means "English Composition," the century digit "1" represents "Freshman Composition," the decade digit "0" represents "Freshman Composition Skills," and the unit digit "1" represents "Freshman Composition Skills I."